postcss/autoprefixer/README.md

 By default, Autoprefixer also removes outdated prefixes.

-You can disable this behavior by the `remove: false` option.
+You can disable this behavior with `remove: false` option.
 If you have no legacy code, this option will make Autoprefixer about 10% faster.

 Also, you can set the `add: false` option.
-Autoprefixer will only clean outdated prefixes, but not any new prefixes.
+Autoprefixer will only clean outdated prefixes, but will not add any new prefixes.

 Autoprefixer adds new prefixes between any unprefixed properties and already written prefixes in your CSS.
 If it will break the expected prefixes order,